Musubibito-Coal Craftsman Toshiyuki Kondo tells the traditional brilliance and skill of Tosa Binchotan

 ◆Remarks

-・All-inclusive accommodation reservations and fees are required separately.
+・All-inclusive accommodation reservation and fee are required separately.
 The contents are subject to change depending on the situation.

 ・It may be canceled depending on the weather.